boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/rangeparameter.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum**, and **interval**).
+2. Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
 The range parameter is split into start and end parameters.
-First textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
+The value in the first textbox is stored in the start parameter, and the value in the second textbox is stored in the end parameter.
 Select the parameter value (Number type parameter values only allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/rangeaxis.png)